SDF-ITSC4155-G3/Digital-Weather/README.md

 ### 'npm start'

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser (This window should pop up automatically).